Free Things to Do in Funafuti

 Must-see spots that don't cost a penny.

-Fongafale Islet sunset from the airstrip Free
+Fongafale Islet Walk Free

 Free Cultural Experiences